DoWithPassion/JavaScript/JavascriptConcept.md

 }
 x()
 ```
 - When you executed this code, according to our previous knowledge of the lexical environments, we can predict that value 7 will be printed for the console log in function y.
-Here we understood that as the function is in y, while printing the variable a it will search in the current function lexical environment and if it is not found then it will check at the parent lexical environment(in the below global execution context) and prints the variable.
+Here we understood that as the function is in y, while printing the variable a, it will search in the current function lexical environment and if it is not found then it will check at the parent lexical environment(in its global execution context) and prints the variable.
-- And if you seriously observe in the browser, you can see a new scope is present other that global and local scope which is closure and in that we can see the variable a.
+- And if you seriously observe in the browser, you can see that a new scope is present other than that of the global and local scope, which is a closure and in that we can see the variable a.
 This is created when the function y execution context is pushed into the call stack.
 - This closure is nothing but the function and its corresponding lexical scope bundle (which means all the variables/functions used in that corresponding function).
 - It means the value that is printed in the console is from closure as it is from the parent function lexical environment.
-- This is so useful and lovely feature in javascript functions especially when returning the functions. i.e., when you return a function, the closure will be returned to the caller instead of the single function which makes us to access all the variables in the lexical scope of the function defination.
+- This is so useful and lovely feature in javascript functions especially when returning the functions. i.e., when you return a function, the closure will be returned to the caller instead of the single function.
+- This makes us to access all the variables in the lexical scope of the function defination even they are not declared/initialized in the function.
 - Lets see an example.
 ```
 function x(){